 Annulments in Colorado (What, How, and When)

 - What is an annulment?
-In short, an annulment is a legal order that nullifies and voids a marriage completely – as if it never existed.
+In short, an annulment is defined as a legal order that nullifies and voids a marriage completely – as if it never existed.

 - How do I get an annulment?
 To get an annulment in Colorado you will need to file a pleading with a district court called a petition for invalidity and prove that you are entitled to one by showing one or more of the various grounds for annulment.